 Eden Girma is a multi-instrumental musician hailing from Madison, WI.
 Through a genre-bending compositional ear and a poetic lyricism, Eden aspires to create music that not only resonates with individual hearts, but brings people closer together in a spirit of intimacy and empathy.

 As a student in the Boston area, Eden has worked with and studied under Vijay Iyer, Yosvany Terry, Hans Tutschku, Dominique Eade, Frank Carlberg, and Ran Blake.
 Eden's collaborations span a range of styles and compositional approaches, having created with artists such as Tyshawn Sorey, Angélique Kidjo, Young Bull, and A. Graff.
-Currently, Eden is pursuing a Masters in Music in Creative Practice at Goldsmiths, University of London funded by the Alex G. Booth Fellowship.

 A feature in the Harvard Crimson